Gestational diabetes: Screening

-A number of screening and diagnostic tests have been used to look for high levels of glucose in plasma or serum in defined circumstances.
-One method is a stepwise approach where a suspicious result on a screening test is followed by diagnostic test.
+Several screening and diagnostic tests have been used to look for high levels of glucose in plasma or serum in defined circumstances.
+One method is a stepwise approach where a suspicious result on a screening test is followed by a diagnostic test.
 Alternatively, a more involved diagnostic test can be used directly at the first prenatal visit for a woman with a high-risk pregnancy. (for example in those with polycystic ovarian syndrome or acanthosis nigricans).

 Non-challenge blood glucose tests involve measuring glucose levels in blood samples without challenging the subject with glucose solutions.
-A blood glucose level is determined when fasting, two hours after a meal, or simply at any random time.
+A blood glucose level is determined when fasting, two hours after a meal, or at any random time.
 In contrast, challenge tests involve drinking a glucose solution and measuring glucose concentration thereafter in the blood; in diabetes, they tend to remain high.
-The glucose solution has a very sweet taste which some women find unpleasant; sometimes, therefore, artificial flavours are added.
+The glucose solution has a very sweet taste, which some women find unpleasant; sometimes, therefore, artificial flavours are added.
 Some women may experience nausea during the test, and more so with higher glucose levels.

 There is currently not enough research to show which way is best at diagnosing gestational diabetes.
 Routine screening of women with a glucose challenge test may find more women with gestational diabetes than only screening women with risk factors.
-It is not clear how these screening tests affect the rest of the pregnancy.
-Future research should include how the method of screening impacts the mother and baby.
+Hemoglobin A1c (HbA1c) is not recommended for diagnosing gestational diabetes, as it is a less reliable marker of glycemia during pregnancy than oral glucose tolerance testing (OGTT).

+Because women diagnosed with Gestational Diabetes (GDM) during pregnancy are at an increased risk for developing Type 2 Diabetes Mellitus after pregnancy, post-pregnancy glucose tolerance testing is needed.
+Based on the recent meta-analysis conducted by the Patient-Centered Outcomes Research Institute, research has shown that post pregnancy testing reminders are associated with greater adherence to oral glucose tolerance testing up to 1 year postpartum.